protocol/research-website/content/posts/202005-resnetlab-ieee-icbc/index.md

 A: There are two different concepts that we would like to highlight here:

-  1. To Replace, Update and/or Unlink a file, one needs to maintain a pointer to the file to publish new revisions.
+  1. To replace, update and/or unlink a file, one needs to maintain a pointer to the file to publish new revisions.
 This is possible through the InterPlanetary Name System (IPNS).
-It uses a technique common in Self-Certifying File System (SFS) in which the owners of the pointer use a Private/Public Key pair to sign records that contain the latest version of the pointer.
+It uses a technique from Self-Certifying File System (SFS) in which the owners of the pointer use a private/public key pair to sign records that contain the latest version of the pointer.
   IPNS gets its records propagated in the network using multiple routers.
 Today these are:

     - The DHT: the multi-hash of the public key of a peer is registered on the DHT to point to mutable content.